11 Men Chasing a Ball

 He meant it as a dismissal, of course.
 And honestly, he's not wrong.
 Stripped down, that's exactly what it is.
 Grown men running after a ball, getting paid millions to do it.

-And then there's the final moment — when a lifetime narrows to a single second.
-Picture the end of a World Cup final, a Super Bowl, a Game 7.
+And sometimes all of it gets compressed into a single second.
+Consider the end of the World Cup final, or any other finale.
 The clock nearly gone, everyone holding their breath.
-The players on that field have spent their entire lives chasing this exact moment.
-Then the game ends.
+Then it ends.
 One side is lifted into pure euphoria and the other drops into devastation.
 The same second creates both.
 Nothing else I know of produces that kind of gulf in feeling so suddenly, so publicly, so completely.
-As fans, we only borrow a fraction of it, but even that fraction is enough.
+And the only reason any of it hits that hard is because you let it.
+You chose to care about something you couldn't control, to be emotionally exposed in a room full of strangers, knowing it might wreck you.
+And you'd do it again next week.

 My old coworker wasn't wrong.
 It is grown men chasing a ball.
 He just never stuck around long enough to see why it mattered.